resgateio/resgate/examples/hello-world/README.md

 # Hello World example

-This is an example of a simple Hello World RES service written in Javascript (Node.js).
+This is an example of a simple Hello World RES service written in javascript (node.js).
-* It exposes a single resource: `exampleService.myModel`.
+* It exposes a single resource, `exampleService.myModel`.
-* It allows setting the resource's Message property through the `set` method.
+* It allows setting the resource's *message* property through the `set` method.

 ## Prerequisite